varigence/docs/bimlflex/trial-process/the-bimlflex-trial-process.md

 ## Trial

 As BimlFlex is a complete tool for building and developing Data Warehouses it is also very comprehensive.
 The trial process acknowledges this and allows a guided tour through the basic functionality of Building an end to end warehouse.
 This guided trial allows the creation of a Data Warehouse with the load processes for reading data from a predefined source into a 2 layer Kimball or 3 layer Data Vault architecture.

 The trial is geared towards showing the software, its features, functionality and workflow without undue complexity and development effort.

-The trial process is supported by detailed documentation and supporting videos describing every step in he process.
+The trial process is supported by detailed documentation and walk-through videos describing every step in he process.

 The deliverables from the trial are not designed to be used in a production environment.

 ## Proof Of Concept

 Should there be a need to test a specific technical feature or function as part of a procurement process or requirements analysis it is possible to engage Varigence or a Varigence BimlFlex consulting partner in a Proof Of Concept (PoC) implementation.
-This allows a concept to be tested.
+This allows the well defined concept to be tested.

 The PoC has a clearly defined success criteria and scope to allow the implementation to conclude successfully.

 The deliverables from a PoC are not designed to be used in a production environment.